SAP-samples/teched2022-AD280/exercises/ex0/README.md

     ![Add emails](14a-add-emails.png)

-You've now been assigned to the `Launchpad_Admin` role collection and you can access SAP Build Work Zone and carry out all your admin tasks.
+You've now been assigned to the `Launchpad_Admin` role collection and you can access SAP Build Work Zone, standard edition and carry out all your admin tasks.

-### Step 3: Access the SAP Build Work Zone standard
+### Step 3: Access SAP Build Work Zone standard

 1. From the side panel, click **Instances and Subscriptions**.